 Columbus had an almanac with him foretelling when the next lunar eclipse would take place.
-Armed with this information, he told the Jamaicans that the Christian god was unhappy that Columbus and his crew received no food.
+Armed with this information, he told the Arawak that the Christian god was unhappy that Columbus and his crew received no food.
 God would turn the moon red as a symbol of his anger, Columbus said.
-As the event took place, the frightened Jamaicans "with great howling and lamentation came running from every direction to the ships laden with provisions, praying to the Admiral to intercede with his god on their behalf," according to an account by Columbus' son Ferdinand.
+As the event took place, frightened people "with great howling and lamentation came running from every direction to the ships laden with provisions, praying to the Admiral to intercede with his god on their behalf," according to an account by Columbus' son Ferdinand.

 If you have a budding astronomer at home who wants to learn more about eclipses check out Solar and Lunar Eclipses (Explore Outer Space) by Ruth Owen or take a look at NASA's Space Place webpage on the different types of moons.

 K. G. Strassmeier et al "High-resolution spectroscopy and spectropolarimetry of the total lunar eclipse January 2019," Astronomy & Astrophysics, Volume 653, March 2020, https://doi.org/10.1051/0004-6361/201936091